Xenopeltis unicolor

-Common names: sunbeam snake, common sunbeam snake, iridescent snake.

-Xenopeltis unicolor is a non-venomous sunbeam snake species found in Southeast Asia and some regions of Indonesia.
+Xenopeltis unicolor, commonly known as the sunbeam snake, common sunbeam snake or iridescent snake, is a non-venomous sunbeam snake species found in Southeast Asia and some regions of Indonesia.
 This is a primitive snake known for both its highly iridescent scales and its ability to reproduce quickly, as it is oviparous and as such can lay up to 10 eggs at a time.
 No subspecies are currently recognized.

 Description

 Grows to an average of about 1 m (3 ft 3 in).
 A fossorial species, the head is wedge-shaped and narrow with little neck delineation, which makes it easy to push through the soil.
 Its most defining characteristic is its iridescent, highly polished scales that give this snake its common name.
 They have a layer of dark pigmentation just below the surface on each scale that enhances the iridescence.
-The youngs look very similar to the adults, except that they have a strong white "collar" of scales evident just below the head.
+The young look very similar to the adults, except that they have a strong white "collar" of scales evident just below the head.
 This coloration fades within the first year.
 They have two cone opsins allowing for the potential of dichromatic color vision.

 This is a primitive form of snake with both boid and python characteristics; which family it belongs to is still a matter of debate.

 Geographic range

-Found in China (Guangdong and Yunnan), Myanmar, the Andaman and Nicobar Islands, Vietnam, Laos, Cambodia, Thailand, West Malaysia, Penang Island, Singapore Island, East Malaysia (Sarawak), Indonesia (the Riau Archipelago, Bangka, Billiton, Sumatra, We, Simalur, Nias, the Mentawai Islands [Siberut], Borneo, Java and Sulawesi) and the Philippines (Balabac, Bongao, Jolo and Palawan).
+Found in China (Guangdong and Yunnan), Myanmar, the Andaman and Nicobar Islands, Vietnam, Laos, Cambodia, Thailand, West Malaysia, Penang Island, Singapore Island, East Malaysia (Sarawak), Indonesia (the Riau Archipelago, Bangka, Billiton, Sumatra, We, Simalur, Nias, the Mentawai Islands (Siberut), Borneo, Java and Sulawesi) and the Philippines (Balabac, Bongao, Jolo and Palawan).
 The type locality given is "Java".